 What can I consume during the fasting window?

 Just because you are fasting, it doesn’t mean you can’t consume anything at all!
+This is a piece of information you’ll be happy to learn in intermittent fasting 101.
 Thankfully, there are various options when it comes to your fasting window.
 Although while fasting, you are only allowed to drink liquids, don’t get discouraged!
 Some of these options can even help you feel full during your fasting periods.
 Here’s a list of liquids you can consume while fasting, without breaking your fast:

 - Black coffee: it is important to remember that you can’t add any milk, sugar or cream to your coffee.
 It is low in calories, which makes it a perfect intermittent fasting 101 staple.
 The best part about drinking black coffee while you’re fasting, is that it will actually help you feel more full, which will help you with the feelings of hunger that you might be experiencing when you first start this regimen.